Medically reviewed by Kristin Hall, FNP

 At certain moments, this can be sadness at the thought of never seeing your loved one’s face again, or hearing their laugh.

 Other times, you may feel disturbed while attempting to make sense of their departure.

 Some losses can have you feeling angry at yourself for not doing more for the departed while they were alive, and in special cases — a certain numbness can accompany the loss of someone dear to you.

 The grieving process is an intense and often difficult experience.
 That’s why we have grief therapy.

 Grief therapy can help with maneuvering through the spectrum of painful emotions that come with grief while teaching healthy ways to cope with loss.

-Grief therapy is a form of talk therapy or counseling given to people who have lost a loved one.
+According to the American Psychological Association, grief therapy is a form of talk therapy or counseling given to people who have lost a loved one.

 As a focus, this therapy looks to provide guidance on matters that affect separation, grieving, as well as continuing life without the loved one present.

 In addition to the sadness, anger, or numbness that may follow the death of a loved one, anxiety, guilt, despair, changes in appetite, and even physical illness may also be normal reactions to loss, according to an article published in the journal, Clinical Psychology & Psychotherapy.